Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

 The INFP personality type is the Noble Idealist.
 About four percent of people (in the U.S.) are INFPs.
 Being an INFP means that you have the following personality profile:

-You (I)ntrovert your attention and focus on your inner world and you actually love your time alone.
+You (I)ntrovert your attention and focus on your inner world, and you actually love your time alone.
 You are energized through reflection on information, ideas, concepts, etc.

 By your i(N)tuition you have your own take on people relationships, theories and future possibilities.
 You also like to have a plan ahead of time, while not in detail; putting that off until later.

-(F)eeling means you are always looking to base your decisions on person-centered values and concerns because you want to create and keep the harmony.
+(F)eeling means you are always looking to base your decisions on person-centered values and concerns because you want to create and keep harmony.
 Some may think you have a good "gut sense" about people.

 You exhibit your (P)erceiving through adaptability and flexibility.
 You desire and have quite an openness to new information and knowledge.